hydroLB/Arduino_Auto_Chicken_Coop/README.md

 ## 📜 License

-This project is licensed under the [MIT License].
+This project is licensed under the MIT License.

 ## 🎉 Acknowledgements